TryToCompile/rsschool-cv-2-/cv.md

 * Basics of C# ( trying to have some fun in Unity)

-* Html, css, js - also basics
+* HTML, CSS, JS - also basics

 * jQuery basics

 * bootstrap

-* wordpress - can made LP with templates :)
+* WordPress - can made LP with templates :)

 ## Experience and Education ##